-When using the AnQi CMS to manage website content, we often need to search and display related document lists based on specific keywords.It is crucial to master the keyword filtering method, whether for creating an in-site search results page or displaying content closely related to a specific topic on a special page.AnQi CMS provides flexible and powerful template tag functions, making this task intuitive and efficient.
+When using AnQi CMS to manage website content, we often need to search and display related document lists based on specific keywords.It is crucial to master the method of keyword filtering, whether it is to create an in-site search results page or to display content closely related to a theme on a specific topic page.AnQi CMS provides flexible and powerful template tag functions, making this task intuitive and efficient.

-When you need to display documents on the website front-end based on the user's input keywords,qParameters come into play.
-For example, if the user enters 'AnQi CMS tutorial' in the search box, we can pass this keyword toarchiveListLabel, it will automatically match all documents containing "AnQi CMS tutorial" from the document title and list them.
+When you need to display documents on the website front-end based on the user's input keywords,qThe parameter comes into play.
+For example, if the user enters "Anqi CMS tutorial" in the search box, we can pass this keyword toarchiveListThe tag will automatically match all documents containing "AnQi CMS tutorial" and list them.

-An essential application scenario is on the search results page.
-After the user submits the keywords through the search form, the backend will receive this keyword and then use it asqThe value of the parameter, called in the templatearchiveListTags:
+A basic application scenario is on the search results page.
+The backend receives the keyword submitted by the user through the search form, and then uses it asqThe value of the parameter, called in the templatearchiveListTags:

 <form method="get" action="/search">